holgerbrandl/holgerbrandl.github.io/_posts/2017-05-08-kscript_as_awk_substitute.md

 Whereas as table streaming is certainly possible with `kscript` and beneficial in some situations, its true _true power_ is the handling of more complex data-types, such as  _json_, and _xml_, and domain specific data like _fasta_ or alignment files in bioinformatics.
 Because of the built-in dependency resolution in `kscript` third party libraries can be easily used in short self-contained mini-programs, which allows to cover a wide range of application domains.
 We plan to discuss more examples in our next article.

-THanks for reading, and feel welcome to post questions or comments.
+Thanks for reading, and feel welcome to post questions or comments.

 {% include comments.html %}